 Within nursery school we follow the SEND Code of Practice (2015) which was published following the introduction of the Children and Families Act (2014) and the SEND Regulations (2014).
-We have a highly experienced an qualified team led by our SENCo Alison (headteacher) who has overall responsibility for coordinating provision for all children with SEND within our setting.
+We have a highly experienced and qualified team led by our SENCo Karen Daggett who has overall responsibility for coordinating provision for all children with SEND within our setting.

-Within the nursery school team, our class teacher Beccy has recently achieved the master's level NASENCo award with distinction.
+Within the nursery school classroom, our class teacher Beccy has recently achieved the NASENCo award with distinction.
 This is a qualification specifically created to provide the opportunity for participants to reflect upon and improve their practice in SEND whilst learning more about the coordination of special educational needs, policy and supporting the individual needs of children and young people.
+Paulene has also completed Levels 1 and 2 Makaton (modules 1-4).

-Beccy is a specialist in SEND and has over eight years of direct experience, supporting children 1:1 with a variety of complex needs and in the delivery of group interventions.
-She has also accessed a wide range of certified CPD including autism training and is SEN Teaching Assistant certified.
-She has a BA Hons in Psychological processes, including the process of language acquisition, and a PGCE.
+Beccy has a BA in psycholinguistics, which is the study of the relationships between linguistic behaviour and psychological processes, including the process of language acquisition.
+She has over five years of direct experience, supporting children 1:1 with a variety of complex needs and in the delivery of group interventions.
+She has also accessed a wide range of certified CPD including autism training.